Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under - December 30

 Ohio State vs. West Virginia Betting Trends

-- Buckeyes games have hit the over seven out of 12 times this season.
+- Buckeyes games have gone over the point total seven out of 12 times this season.

 Ohio State Futures Odds